 Calla Lillie’s are trumpet-shaped blooms originating from Africa and will add a sleek and modern twist to your arrangement.
 Their long stems will certainly make a statement and will leave your guests looking twice!
-You can also use these dazzling flowers as a centrepiece by placing in a tall vase.
+You can also use these dazzling flowers as a centrepiece by placing them in a tall vase.

-The two most common types of calla lily are a large-headed lily with a long stem or a cute miniature version ideal for boutonnières.
+The two most common types of the calla lily are a large-headed lily with a long stem or a cute miniature version ideal for boutonnières.
 You can get calla lilies’ in yellow, ivory, orange, mauve and dark purple – ideal for a winter wedding.

 9) Sweet Pea